huishenlab/biscuit/index.md

 ## Quick Start

-In order to get started right away with performing analyses with BISCUIT, precompiled binaries are available for download on the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
+In order to get started with performing analyses with BISCUIT, precompiled binaries are available for download on the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
 Note, binaries are only available for Linux and macOS.
 (See [Download and Install](#download-and-install) for more information about downloading and installing BISCUIT).

 The basic workflow to align and extract methylation information using BISCUIT is:
 1. Create an index of the reference genome (only needs to be done once for each reference).